CENTRAL AMERICA WAR (1979-1992)

 To Committee on NATIONAL SECURITY & FOREIGN AFFAIRS by the 124th National Convention of the Veterans of Foreign Wars of the United States.]

-*Please support the VFW’s mission by contacting your local Congressional Representatives and requesting that they support VFW Res.
-419 Honduras.
+*Please support the VFW’s mission by contacting your local Congressional Representatives and request they support VFW Res.
+419 Honduras (2023).

 The following chart details those who perished in El Salvador during that portion of the CA War.
 As many as twelve were actually stationed in Honduras, mostly at Palmerola Air Base (later renamed Soto Cano AB) and were dispatched on combat missions to El Salvador.
-Hence, all military members who were deployed at Palmerola AB and were in direct support of any personnel or unit supporting these missions to El Salvador, where these flights originated, were acting in direct support of El Salvador AFEM combat missions and therefore qualify for CZ or QHDA benefits and recognitions as outlined in FMR 7000.14-R (see regulation details further down in this article).
+Hence, all military members who were deployed at Palmerola AB and were in direct support of any personnel or unit supporting these missions to El Salvador, where these flights originated, were acting in direct support of El Salvador AFEM combat missions and therefore should have qualified for CZ or QHDA benefits and recognitions as outlined in FMR 7000.14-R (see regulation details further down in this article).
+This never happened!

 1991 2 25 EL Salvador KILLED